Music Direction Intensive

-This highly selective seven day program on the Goodspeed Musicals campus provides a limited number of individuals with practical training in all aspects of Music Direction.
-The week-long intensive offers participants the opportunity to work with internationally renowned experts in Music Direction while networking with industry professionals.
+This highly selective, seven-day intensive on the Goodspeed Musicals campus provides a limited number of individuals with practical training in all aspects of Music Direction.
+The week-long experience offers participants the opportunity to work with internationally renowned experts in Music Direction while networking with industry professionals.

-Participants will use the latest technology to receive hands on training in the management and implementation of the audition, rehearsal, and orchestration processes.
-Participants will also attend nightly lectures given by industry experts on pertinent subjects relating to real-world success in the field of Music Direction.
+Participants will use the latest technology to receive hands on training in the management and implementation of the audition, rehearsal, and orchestration processes as well as attend nightly lectures given by industry experts on pertinent subjects relating to real-world success in the field of Music Direction.